sharifulislamshihan/NASA-Space-App-2024/README.md

    cd PACE-Venture
 ## Why It’s Impactful for the Classroom

 **PACE Venture** transforms science education into an interactive adventure.
-With real NASA data and hands-on activities, it brings a deeper understanding of space exploration and ocean science to students.
+With real NASA data and hands-on activities, it brings a deeper understanding of PACE Data exploration and ocean science to students.
 The app:
 - Enhances engagement through interactive games, AR visualizations, and real-time data.
-- Helps students develop literacy, data analysis, and critical thinking skills.
+- Helps students develop ocean literacy, data analysis, and critical thinking skills.
 - Provides teachers with tools to track progress and integrate cutting-edge space research into their curriculum.
 - Encourages STEM learning in an accessible and exciting way.